project-chip/connectedhomeip/scripts/idl/README.md

   attribute AccessControlEntry acl[] = 0;    // attributes are read-write by default attribute ExtensionEntry extension[] = 1;  // and require a (spec defined) number

-  // Access control privileges on attributes defaults to:
+  // Access control privileges on attributes default to:
   //
   // access(read: view, write: operate)
   //